 The more stars on an appliance’s label, the more energy efficient it is.

 Efficient appliances use less electricity to achieve the same level of performance of similar models with the same size or capacity.

 The more energy efficient a model, the less energy it will use and the less it will cost you to run.

-The labels on televisions, refrigerators and air conditioners, though, can show a maximum of ten stars.
+The labels on televisions, computer monitors, refrigerators, air conditioners, dishwashers, washing machines and dryers, can show a maximum of ten stars.
 That is, the least efficient models have one star while the most efficient models can have up to ten stars.